-With the USA/PRC détente in 1972 came the prospects for the huge Chinese market –-a huge pent up demand from the long deprivation from all sorts of goods and services by the years of communism—for American products.
-America was still enjoying the economic fruits of having been almost the only industrialized nation to survive, indeed advance during, the destruction of Europe and Asia in World War II.
+With the USA/PRC détente in 1972 came the prospects for the huge Chinese market –-a huge pent up demand from the long deprivation from all sorts of goods and services under the years of communism—for American products.
+America was still enjoying the economic fruits of having been almost the only industrialized nation to survive, indeed advance, during the destruction of Europe and Asia in World War II.
 If you wanted something new and modern you had to come to America for it.
-But that advantage rapidly changed.
+But that advantage rapidly dissipated.
 America’s erstwhile enemies, Germany and Japan, now deprived of the militarism that had got them into trouble, revived their economies and were rising economic powers in their own right in a couple of decades.
 Americans were soon purchasing BMWs and Toyotas, Nikons and Canons.
-The new adversary, the Soviet Union, was spending every thing on the arms race with America, Southeast Asia and Latin America were trending Marxist, so that huge So, in capitalism’s hunger for new markets a billion Chinese were very alluring; make friends, then sell them stuff.
+The new adversary, the Soviet Union, was spending everything on its arms race with America, Southeast Asia, and Latin America were trending Marxist, so that in capitalism’s hunger for new markets a billion Chinese were very alluring; make friends, then sell them stuff.

 First, a personal note.
-My Chinese friends like to take credit for the invention of noodles (supposedly, in China in AD 100), but I argue that it was the Roman navy who invented dried noodles—pasta—before that time as a means for keeping weevils and other bugs away from the grains aboard their ships.
-Moreover, Chinese noodles are of a different composition and so are perhaps a different “species” of noodles.
-More important to my (obvious) prejudice in this matter is that I have no quibble with the Chinese cooking their noodles to the smushy consistency of worms, but it is a crime to cook fettuccini or penne to any consistency less than al dente.
+My Chinese friends like to take credit for the invention of noodles (supposedly, in China in AD 100), but I argue that it was the Roman navy that invented dried noodles—pasta—before that time as a means for keeping weevils and other bugs away from the grains aboard their ships.
+Moreover, Chinese noodles are of different composition, and so are perhaps a different “species” of noodles.
+More important to my (obvious) prejudice in this matter is that I have no quibble with the Chinese cooking their noodles to the smushy consistency of worms, but it is a crime in Italic cuisine to cook fettuccini or penne to any consistency less than al dente.
 I won’t stand for it, you hear!
 Bu hao! bu hao!